Awan, Bhulath: Population data

-As per census 2011, 268 people were engaged in work activities out of the total population of Awan which includes 250 males and 18 females.
-According to census survey report 2011, 95.52% workers (Employment or Earning more than 6 Months) describe their work as main work and 4.48% workers are involved in Marginal activity providing livelihood for less than 6 months.
+As per the 2011 census of India, 268 people were engaged in work activities out of the total population of Awan, which includes 250 males and 18 females.
+According to the census survey report 2011, 95.52% of workers (employment or earning more than six months) describe their work as main work and 4.48% of workers are involved in marginal activity providing livelihood for less than six months.

 Caste

-The village has schedule caste (SC) constitutes 24.06% of total population of the village and it doesn't have any Schedule Tribe (ST) population.
+24.06% of total population of the village is constituted by a schedule caste (SC); it doesn't have any Schedule Tribe (ST) population.